-The Costa Tropical has a unique and rugged coastline which is located in the Province of Granada in southern Spain.
-Belonging to the massive region of Andalucia, the Costa Tropical lies directly east of the popular Costa del Sol.
+The Costa Tropical has a unique and rugged coastline.
+This Spanish Costa lies in the Province of Granada in southern Spain.
+Part of the massive region of Andalucia, the Costa Tropical lies east of the Costa del Sol.

-This area of Spain is typically more lush and greener than the neighbouring province of Malaga for example.
-The micro-climate provided by the shielding mountains of the Sierra Nevada yield mild winters and warm summers.
+This area of Spain is more lush and green than the neighbouring province of Malaga for example.
+The excellent micro-climate is due to the shielding mountains of the Sierra Nevada.
+The climate here yields mild winters and warm summers.

-Covering a relatively small area or 400 square miles, the Costa Tropical has a popular of around 120,000 permanent inhabitants.
+Covering an area or 400 square miles, the Costa Tropical has a population of 120,000 inhabitants.

 The Costa Tropical & Sierra Nevada

-The mountain range also acts as a rain and moisture trap where the water runoff feeds the fertile valleys and agricultural zones.
-This water water runoff gives the area a green and tropical landscape, hence the name Costa Tropical.
+This mountain range also acts as a rain and moisture trap.
+The water runoff feeds the fertile valleys and agricultural zones.
+This same water runoff gives the area a green and tropical landscape.
+Hence the name Costa Tropical.

-The bustling seaside town of Motril is the largest on the Costa tropical, unlike the more tourist orientated towns and cities of neighbouring Costa del Sol that rely heavily on tourism to boost their economy, Motril enjoys a thriving agricultural and fishing industry.
+The bustling seaside town of Motril is the largest on the Costa Tropical.
+Unlike the tourist orientated towns and cities of the neighbouring Costa del Sol.
+This town does not rely on tourism to boost it’s economy.
+Motril enjoys a thriving agricultural and fishing industry.

-Bordered on either side by two rivers, Almuñecar is the most popular tourist destination on the Costa Tropical, and with fantastic facilities, entertainment and miles of golden sand beaches, it’s easy to see why.
-Due to its position on a hill, the town’s streets and alleys are steep and windy but, unless you’re very unfit, this just adds to its charm.
+Bordered on either side by two rivers, Almuñecar is the top tourist destination on the Costa Tropical.
+With fantastic facilities, and miles of golden sand beaches, it’s easy to see why.
+Due to its position on a hill, the town’s streets and alleys are steep and windy.
+Unless you’re very unfit, this only adds to its charm.

 The town’s main beach is Playa Costa Tropical.
 It’s also known as Puerta del Mar.
 This beach has a pleasant palm lined promenade.
 Here there are a good selection of cafes and beach bars